tocttou/three-freeform-controls/README.md

 - [x] translation controls with 3 degrees of freedom
 - [x] rotation controls with 3 degrees of freedom
-- [x] translation and rotation controls about axes at arbitrary axes
+- [x] translation and rotation controls about axes at arbitrary angles
 - [x] plane controls for translation restricted to an arbitrary plane
 - [x] rotation controls in the eye plane
 - [x] free-pick controls for translation in the eye plane